Infinidat/infi.projector/README.md

 As we mentioned earlier, we use gitflow's branching model and versioning scheme.
 However, there's a little for to in releasing versions than just running one `git-flow` command:

-* You need to find out the lastest version number, and advance on top of it
+* You need to find out the latest version number, and advance on top of it
 * You need to bump the version-related files in the source
 * You need to upload the version to PyPI
 * You need to push the commit and tags to origin